raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 # DSFanoutRequests and DS-to-DS authentication

-After the DS has processed an incoming MLSMessage, it prepars a DSFanoutRequest as described in Section XXX (TODO: Link).
+After the DS has processed an incoming MLSMessage, it prepars a DSFanoutRequest as described in {{framing-and-processing-overview}}.

 To authenticate these messages, an additional layer of DS-to-DS authentication is required.
-As defined in Section XXX (TODO: Link), DSFanoutRequests are signed using the sending DS' signing key.
+As defined in {{framing-and-processing-overview}}, DSFanoutRequests are signed using the sending DS' signing key.
 The receiving DS can obtain the corresponding verifying key by sending a DSRequest to the sender indicated in the DSFanoutRequest.

 The request for the verifying key MUST be sent via an HTTPS secured channel, or otherwise authenticated using a root of trust present on the DS.